microsoft/semantic-kernel/docs/decisions/0005-kernel-hooks-phase1.md

             // Think about allowing to add data with the extra interface.

-            // If a function don't support the specific event we can: return null; // Ignore or Throw.
+            // If a function do not support the specific event we can: return null; // Ignore or Throw.
             throw new NotSupportedException($"The provided function \"{function.Name}\" does not supports and implements ISKFunctionHandles<{typeof(TEventArgs).Name}>");
         }